kevnat/sqlcron/README.md

-# Node SQL Chron Automation
+# Node SQL Chron Job
 - Used to schedule routine SQL queries and export results to csv file.
 - Implementation of nodemailer about half-way.